omerwer/Personal-projects/README.md

 # 🧠 Personal Projects by Omer Wertheimer

-Welcome to my collection of personal projects!
 This repository contains a variety of projects built with C++ and Python, ranging from games to computer vision and networking applications.

 ## 🗂️ Projects Overview